Macon Business Partners Purchase and Re-Launch 100.9 WNEX FM as Central Georgia’s Americana Radio Station

 Nurturing the Music Scene

 The Creek Media partners are no strangers to the Macon music scene.
-As the co-owner and publisher of the 11th Hour alternative weekly newspaper and website, Brad Evans covers the local music scene since bringing the publication to Macon in 2001.
-Both Rob and Brad Evans (no relation) and Griffith are founding board members of the Bragg Jam Festival.
-Brad Evans and Griffith were also the original publishers of Georgia Music Magazine.
+As the co-owner and publisher of the 11th Hour alternative weekly newspaper and website, covering the local music scene since bringing the publication to Macon in 2001.
+Both Rob Evans and Wes Griffith are founding board members of the Bragg Jam Festival.
 While Griffith oversees Moonhanger Group’s management of the Cox Capitol Theatre, Rob Evans works as the venue’s production manager.

 Rob Evans will continue to operate Star Motel Records’ recording studio from his Downtown Macon home, but he will also serve as recording engineer for the radio station.
 Both the station and his studio will be available resources for local musicians and musicians coming through Macon to perform.